ACookOSU522/Capstone_Project/README.md

 ## Summary/ Improvements
+### Summary:
+1- Will the 2000-2013 weather trends indicate an increase in Earth surface temperature for Lagos, Nigeria; Shanghai, China and Montreal, Canada?
+Yes, accurate data representation for supporting an observed increase in overall global temperature.

+2- What are the global increases in average temperature over time?
+Montreal +3.0%(4.2M), Lagos +0.4% increase (14.8M), Shanghai +1.5%(27.8M).

+3- Do major cities impact climate change heavier?
+Population did not have an effect on Montreal +3.0%(4.2M), Lagos +0.4% increase (14.8M), Shanghai +1.5%(27.8M).

+4- Does relation to the equator have an effect?
+No, average temperature was a slower increase over time period at equator location.

+5- What model would best predict future climate change?
+The random forest regressor model seemed best to test for the data given.
+If the variables were to change, the model used may need to be revised.

+### Improvements:
- Improvements for future data testing: locate cities closer to ocean temperature affected bodies of water (large lakes or icebergs), would increase data available for more accurate predictive modeling.
+-Locate additional cities near ocean temperature affected bodies of water (large lakes or icebergs), would increase data available for more accurate predictive modeling.
+-Utilize humidity as a measured data set to check for fluctuation in results.
- Retest data for areas prone to impactful weather patterns (fires, hurricanes, tornados, floods)and see if they indicate increase temperature trends.
+-Retest data for areas prone to impactful weather patterns (fires, hurricanes, tornados, floods)and see if they indicate increase temperature trends.